OctakoPy/Alpha-Rhythm/README.md

 # Overview

 I developed this project using Bolt AI.
-It is pretty crazy that it just took me a week to get the fundamental gameplay working, then one more week for some tweaking and adjustments.
+It is pretty crazy that it took me just a week (about 15 minutes/day) to get the fundamental gameplay working, then one more week for some tweaking and adjustments.
 This was also my first foray into Typescript, React and Supabase integration.

 # Gameplay